-Books should be returned in the condition in which they were checked out.
-If they are returned with major damage (e.g. wet from water or drink damage, chewed by a dog, etc.), you will be asked to pay the original cost of the book plus a processing fee.
+Material should be returned in the condition in which it was checked out.
+If items are returned with major damage (e.g. wet from liquid, damaged, chewed by a dog, etc.), you will be asked to pay the original cost of the item plus a non-refundable processing fee.

-The library is not responsible for any equipment damage resulting from use of any material.
-Do not leave cassettes in a closed car on a warm day.
-Protect from direct sunlight, heat, cold, and magnetic fields.
-Please rewind audio and video cassettes.
-When returning cassettes, please alert staff to any problems.
-Return all parts such as booklets, instructions, etc. which were checked out with the item.
+The library is not responsible for any equipment damage resulting from use of any library material.
+Protect items from direct sunlight, heat, and cold.
+When returning items, please alert staff to any problems.
+Return all parts, such as booklets, instructions, etc. that were checked out with the item.

-The Santa Clara County Library District Fines, Fees, and Loan Periods is a description of the policies governing the circulation of library materials.
-The Fines & Fees Policy (PDF) provides a complete list of all library fines and other charges.
+The Santa Clara County Library District Fee Policy is a description of the policies governing the circulation of library materials.
+The Fee Policy, opens a new window (PDF) provides a complete list of all library fees and other charges.